lyrrra/latin102/quiz2.md

 identify the case of the Latin pronoun, and explain why it is in that case

 1. quibus; the brothers m.pl.; abl. cum+abl.
-2. quae; Dexamenus f.sg.; nom. subject❌
+2. cui; Eurytion m.sg.; dat.masc.s.
 3. cuius; Eurytion m.sg.; gen. posession
 4. qui; Nessus m.sg.; nom. subject
 5. quo; blood m. sg.; abl. ablative of agent